Do you have plans to visit Kyoto?

-I’ll be living in Kyoto temporarily and will be leading private & group excursions, creating travel itineraries/packages, offering exclusive dinners with geisha, and more!
+I’m now living in Kyoto & the Tokyo area.
+In both areas, I am leading private & group excursions, creating travel itineraries/packages, offering exclusive dinners with geisha (in Kyoto), and more!
 Contact me for more information: email@example.com

 KYOTO EVENING EXCURSIONS – Join an existing group tour or book me privately.